shift7-ch/katta-server/backend/CIPHERDUCK.md

 curl  http://localhost:8080/api/storageprofile/
 ```

 ### (0) backend configuration

 TODO https://github.com/chenkins/cipherduck-hub/issues/31 do we need both?
-How do we localization/configuration in
+How do we localization in dropdown?
-dropdown?

 | Backend property | Description                                 |
 |------------------|---------------------------------------------|